sofiafbelchiorinho/frontend-resources/README.md

 Plus, if on the other hand you are interviewing people, you'll find great ideas of questions and coding problems that you may apply to your interviews!

+I will keep this updated with my latest resource discoveries :)

 Happy learning/interviewing/coding! ✌️

 Sofia xx